drewjcooper/EntityFramework.Docs/entity-framework/ef6/get-started/get-entity-framework.md

 ## ![VisualStudio_lg](../ef6/media/visualstudio-lg.png) EF Tools for Visual Studio

-The Entity Framework 6 Tools are included in Visual Studio 2013 and up.
-If you are using Visual Studio 2012, the tooling is [available on the Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=40762).
+The Entity Framework 6 Tools are included in current versions of Visual Studio.
+For some past versions of Visual Studio, tooling is [available on the Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=40762).

-If you perform a custom install of Visual Studio you will need to ensure **Microsoft Web Developer Tools** or **Microsoft SQL Server Data Tools** is selected, otherwise the EF Tools will not be installed.
+If you perform a custom install of Visual Studio you will need to ensure that the Entity Framework 6 tools are selected.

 ## ![NuGet](../ef6/media/nuget.jpg) EF Runtime